Get

 It is never too late to train your dog.
 The best time to start was yesterday, but the next best time is now.
 Your dog is growing into their full size, and dogs, especially large breeds, can become rowdy or destructive if you don’t curb bad behavior.
 Positively reinforcing desirable behavior is the way to go, while scolding and punishment are demonstrably harmful to your training efforts and your bond with your pup.

-If your dog is exhibiting severe behavioral problems, like persistent leash tugging, nuisance barking, or destructive chewing, we recommend reaching out to a professional dog trainer or your vet.
+If your dog is exhibiting severe behavioral problems, like persistent leash tugging, nuisance barking, or destructive chewing, we recommend reaching out to a professional dog trainer or a vet.
 They’ll be able to help you pinpoint the biggest flaws in your training approach and how you can best train your dog.
 Some dogs simply don’t respond to certain types of training techniques, and other dogs require more cajoling than others to cooperate.
 There’s no one-size-fits-all approach to dog training, so don’t be afraid to experiment until you find something that works for your dog.

 Grooming